A New Digital Deal for an Inclusive Post-COVID-19 Social Compact: Developing Digital Strategies for Social and Economic

 July 2020 – June 2023

 The overall objective of the project is to generate and disseminate new evidence for policymaking on the role of digital transformation in the management of disasters and pandemics, and deepen social and economic inclusion and equity in the reconstructed post-pandemic developing world.
-The specific objectives of the project are:
+The specific objectives of the project are to:

-- to assess the potential impact (or absence) of digital services to support informal firms, supply chains and households during COVID-19 lockdown conditions and for post-COVID-19 economic recovery;
+- assess the potential impact (or absence) of digital services to support informal firms, supply chains and households during COVID-19 lockdown conditions and for post-COVID-19 economic recovery;

-- to identify the intersecting inequalities, such as gender, ethnicity and geographical location, that undermine digital access in the informal sectors and subsistence economies and affect people’s ability to access services and relief in crises and times of fragility and help improve social inclusion and cohesion; and
+- identify the intersecting inequalities, such as gender, ethnicity and geographical location, that undermine digital access in the informal sectors and subsistence economies and affect people’s ability to access services and relief in crises and times of fragility and help improve social inclusion and cohesion; and

-- to promote democratic governance and accountability – to understand the conditions for safe, secure and affordable digital services to improve democratic governance and effective accountable responses.
+- promote democratic governance and accountability – to understand the conditions for safe, secure and affordable digital services to improve democratic governance and effective accountable responses.

 The geographic scope of this project encompasses the Latin American, South Asian and African regions and will be delivered through a Global South consortium consisting of Instituto de Estudios Peruanos (IEP), LIRNEasia (LA) and Research ICT Africa.
 The consortium partners will utilise the same methodology to deliver the project outputs across all three regions.
 More precisely, the methodology will comprise desktop research and analysis of existing survey data and undertaking new quantitative and qualitative research.

 The project is programmed for a duration of 36-months and split into three phases:

 - Phase 1 comprises of country, cross-country and regional analysis of existing data (2017 – 2018 After Access surveys and other secondary data) to demonstrate the relationships between socio-economic and ICT access and use indicators and their implications for access to pandemic response provisions.